raymond-1227/raymond-1227/README.md

 ### About Me

+I mostly don't do coding much, but video editing or doing random things.

 It has been moved to my website, [click here](https://raymond-1227.github.io) to teleport!
-(Well it was in fact moved to my personal website ever since I started some real weird about mes.)
+(Well it was in fact moved to my personal website ever since I started some really weird about mes.)

 ### Basic Coding Information